Sayuri128/wakaranai/README.md

 * HTTP Requests: Capyscript provides different types of HTTP requests, allowing the app to fetch manga content from various websites.
-* HTTP Library and Headless WebView: Users can choose between using the HTTP library or a headless web view for fetching content.
+* Headless WebView: You can use a headless web view for fetching content.
 This is particularly useful for accessing protected sites or those requiring authorization.
 * JS Code Execution: Capyscript allows users to execute JavaScript code within the embedded browser,